rabbitmq/rabbitmq-website/site/feature-flags.md

 of feature flags to determine if it can join a cluster.
 The rules are defined as:

- * All feature flags enabled locally must be supported remotely
+ * All feature flags enabled locally must be supported remotely.
- * All feature flags enabled remotely must be supported locally
+ * All feature flags enabled remotely must be supported locally.

-It is important to understand the difference between <em>enabled</em>
+It is important to understand the difference between *enabled* and *supported*:
-and <em>supported</em>:

- * A <em>supported</em> feature flag is one which is known by the node.
-   It can be enabled or disabled, but its state is irrelevant at this point
+ * A *supported* feature flag is one which is known by the node.
+It can be enabled or disabled, but its state is irrelevant at this point.

- * An <em>enabled</em> feature flag is one which is activated and used by the node.
-Per the definition above, it is implicitely a
+ * An *enabled* feature flag is one which is activated and used by the node.
+Per the definition above, it is implicitely a *supported* feature flag.
-   <em>supported</em> feature flag.

 If one of those two conditions is not verified, the node cannot join or re-join the cluster.

-However, if it can join the cluster, the state of
-<em>enabled</em>feature flags is synchronized between nodes: if a
-feature flag is enabled on one node, it is enabled on all other nodes.
+However, if it can join the cluster, the state of *enabled* feature flags is synchronized between nodes: if a feature flag is enabled on one node, it is enabled on all other nodes.

+#### Scope of the Feature Flags

+The feature flags subsystem covers inter-node communication only.
+This means the following scenarios are not covered and may not work as initially expected.

+##### Using `rabbitmqctl` on a remote node

+Controlling a remote node with `rabbitmqctl` is only supported if the remote node is running the same version of RabbitMQ than `rabbitmqctl` comes from.

+For instance, using RabbitMQ 3.7.x's `rabbitmqctl` on a remote RabbitMQ 3.8.x node may not work.
+It may even crash the remote node.

+##### Load-balancing Requests to the HTTP API

+If a request sent to the HTTP API exposed by the [Management plugin](/management.html) goes through a load balancer, including one from the management plugin UI, the API's behavior and its response may be different, depending on the version of the node which handled the request.
+This is exactly the same if the domain name of the HTTP API resolves to multiply IP addresses.

+For example, if the management UI was loaded from a RabbitMQ 3.7.x node but it then queries a RabbitMQ 3.8.x node, the Javascript code running in the browser may crash (but not the RabbitMQ nodes).

 #### What Happens When a Feature Flag is Enabled

 When a feature flag is enabled with `rabbitmqctl`, here is what happens
 internally:

- * RabbitMQ verifies if the feature flag is already enabled.
+ 1. RabbitMQ verifies if the feature flag is already enabled.
 If yes, it stops.
- * It verifies if the feature flag is supported.
+ 2. It verifies if the feature flag is supported.
 If no, it stops.
- * It marks the feature flag state as <code>state_changing</code>.
+ 3. It marks the feature flag state as *state_changing*.
 This is an internal transitional state to inform consumers of this feature flag.
-Most of the time, it means that components depending on this particular feature flag will be blocked until the state changes to
+Most of the time, it means that components depending on this particular feature flag will be blocked until the state changes to *enabled* or *disabled*.
-   <code>enabled</code> or <code>disabled</code>.
- * It enables all feature flags this one depends on.
+ 4. It enables all feature flags this one depends on.
 Therefore for each one of them, we go through this same procedure.
- * It executes the migration function, if there is one.
+ 5. It executes the migration function, if there is one.
 This function is responsible for preparing or converting various resources, such as changing the schema of a database.
- * If all the steps above succeed, the feature flag state becomes <code>enabled</code>.
-Otherwise, it is reverted back to
+ 6. If all the steps above succeed, the feature flag state becomes *enabled*.
+Otherwise, it is reverted back to *disabled*.
-   <code>disabled</code>

 <p class="box-info">
-  As an operator, the most important part of this procedure to remember is that <strong>if the migration takes time</strong>, some components and thus <strong>operations in RabbitMQ might be blocked</strong>.
+  As an operator, the most important part of this procedure to remember is that <strong>if the migration takes time</strong>, some components and thus <strong>some operations in RabbitMQ might be blocked</strong> during the migration.
 </p>

 ### <a id="implementation-for-developers" class="anchor" href="#implementation-for-developers">From a Developer Point of View</a>